norman000/speaking_bot_Java/README.md

 Full description:

-a.
-Stop talking» - the program does not respond to the phrase entered in the Further , as long as the command is entered «Start talking»
+<p>a.
+Stop talking» - the program does not respond to the phrase entered in the
+Further , as long as the command is entered «Start talking»</p>
-b. «Start talking» - team entered to resume interatktivnogo mode program after the introduction of the team «Stop talking»
+<p>b. «Start talking» - team entered to resume interatktivnogo mode
+program after the introduction of the team «Stop talking»</p>
-c. «Goodbye» - should lead to termination . when administered This command also should show the last line of the file answers.txt.
+<p>c. «Goodbye» - should lead to termination . when administered
+This command also should show the last line of the file answers.txt.</p>
-d. «Use another file: XXXXX» - team must isplzovat to change the file that should be read out of the phrase.
-XXXXX - the way to new file ( you can specify both relative and absolute) .
+<p>d. «Use another file: XXXXX» - team must isplzovat to
+change the file that should be read out of the phrase.
+XXXXX - the way to new file ( you can specify both relative and absolute).</p>